leftfield-geospatial/orthority/docs/file_formats/exif_xmp.rst

 EXIF / XMP tags
 ===============

-:ref:`Frame camera parameters <background/camera_models:frame cameras>` can be read from image EXIF / XMP tags.
-The tables below list required tag sets for interior and exterior parameters.
+:ref:`Frame camera <background/camera_models:frame cameras>` interior and exterior parameters can be read from image EXIF / XMP tags.
+The tables below list required tag sets.
 If more than one set is present, the first complete set is used.

 Interior parameters
 -------------------